 20.DON'T reuse wood chips or chunks that are completely black in color.
 Black coloring means the wood has carbonized and turned into a fuel wood not a flavor component.
-If your looking for more heat for higher temperature, then feel free to add them in.
+If you are looking for more heat for higher temperature, then feel free to add them in.
 Otherwise, add fresh wood especially when using an electric unit.

-More information on tips and techniques follow Dr Smoke and the Culinary crew by visiting our blogs!
+More information on tips and techniques follow Dr. Smoke and the Culinary crew by visiting our blogs!